kz/swanntools/README.md

 │   │   ├── authenticate.go
 │   │   │
 │   │   └── authenticate_test.go
-│   └── stream                    # Retrieves and forwards DVR camera streams │       ├── client.go             # Contains the client type and stream handler
+│   └── client                    # Retrieves and forwards DVR camera streams to the server │       ├── client.go             # Handles forwarding of streams to server
+│       ├── main.go               # Command line point of entry
-│       └── stream.go             # Command line point of entry; handles connection to the DVR ├── .gitignore
+│       └── stream.go             # Handles connection and receiving streams from the DVR
+├── .gitignore
 ├── LICENSE.md
 └── README.md